 - 2 fingers (Not quite lost, but searching)

 These activities assess understanding and the student’s ability to write and formulate ideas.
 Writing capability and fine motor dexterity will vary among your students.
 Take this into consideration, especially if you’re timing it.

-KWL (Know, Want, Learn) Charts—KWL charts let students organize and analyze information from a lesson.
-They are also great critical thinking tools that get students interested in new topic.
+- KWL (Know, Want, Learn) Charts—KWL charts let students organize and analyze information from a lesson.
+They are also great critical thinking tools that get students interested in new topics.
 They ask these three questions:

 - What do you know already?

 - What do you want to know?

 - Eduplace has a great template for KWL charts here that you can use.